Princess Isabelle of Salm-Salm

-Princess Isabelle of Salm-Salm (Isabelle Maria Rosa Katherina Antonia, Prinzessin zu Salm-Salm) (13 February 1903 – 10 January 2009) was the child of Emanuel, Hereditary Prince of Salm-Salm and member of the House of Salm-Salm.
+Princess Isabelle of Salm-Salm (Isabelle Maria Rosa Katherina Antonia, Prinzessin zu Salm-Salm; 13 February 1903 – 10 January 2009) was the child of Emanuel, Hereditary Prince of Salm-Salm and a member of the House of Salm-Salm.
 She was the longest lived royal European centenarian to have ever lived.

 Early life and family

 She was born as Princess Isabelle Maria Rosa Katherina Antonia of Salm and Salm-Salm as the eldest of five siblings.
 Her parents were Emanuel, Hereditary Prince of Salm-Salm and the Archduchess Maria Christina of Austria.

 She spent her childhood with her siblings in Potsdam, where her father served in the bodyguard of Crown Prince Wilhelm of Prussia.
 Her mother was close friends with Crown Princess Cecilie.
 She had two sisters and two brothers: Princess Rosemary of Salm-Salm, Prince Nikolaus of Salm-Salm, Princess Cäcilie of Salm-Salm and Prince Franz of Salm-Salm.
 The youngest brother died of diphtheria at the age of four.